-We are developing VAL-083, a novel, DNA-targeting agent, for the treatment of glioblastoma multiforme ("GBM") and potentially other solid tumors, including ovarian cancer.
-VAL-083 is a first-in-class, DNA-targeting chemotherapeutic that demonstrated activity against a range of tumor types in prior Phase 1 and Phase 2 clinical studies sponsored by the US National Cancer Institute ("NCI").
-Our recent research has highlighted the opportunities afforded by VAL-083's unique mechanism of action and its potential to address unmet medical needs by focusing our development efforts on patients whose tumors exhibit biological features that make them resistant to, or unlikely to respond to, currently available therapies.
-For example, our research demonstrating VAL-083's activity in GBM independent of the O6-methyl guanine methyltransferase ("MGMT") methylation status allows us to focus patient selection based on this important biomarker.
+Prior studies of VAL-083 have shown increased median overall survival benefits versus radiation alone, validating the tumor affecting properties of VAL-083.
+Our recent research has highlighted the opportunities afforded by VAL-083's unique mechanism of action and its potential to address unmet medical needs in a well-defined and acknowledged biomarker selected population within the larger GBM population.
+We are thus focusing our initial development efforts on patients whose tumors exhibit biological features that make them resistant to, or unlikely to respond to, currently available therapies as identified by National Comprehensive Cancer Network ("NCCN").
+For example, our research demonstrating VAL-083's activity in GBM independent of the O6-methyl guanine methyltransferase ("MGMT") methylation status allows us to focus patient selection based on this important biomarker and thus improve the probability of success in our current and future clinical studies.

-We have initiated two open-label, bio-marker driven Phase 2 studies in MGMT-unmethylated GBM.
-MGMT is a DNA-repair enzyme that is associated with resistance to temozolomide, the current standard-of-care chemotherapy used in the treatment of GBM.
-Approximately two out of three GBM patients have MGMT-unmethylated tumors and exhibit a high expression of MGMT, which is correlated with temozolomide treatment failure and poor patient outcomes.
+We are currently conducting two open-label, biomarker driven Phase 2 studies in MGMT-unmethylated GBM.
+MGMT is a DNA-repair enzyme that is associated with resistance to temozolomide ("TMZ"), the current standard-of-care chemotherapy used in the treatment of GBM.
+Greater than 60% of GBM patients have MGMT-unmethylated tumors and exhibit a high expression of MGMT, which is correlated with TMZ treatment failure and poor patient outcomes as indicated in the NCCN guidelines for GBM treatment published in September, 2017.
 Our research demonstrates that VAL-083's anti-tumor activity is independent of MGMT expression.
-In our Phase 2 studies we are using MGMT as a biomarker to identify patients for treatment with VAL-083.
-If successful, the result of these studies could position VAL-083 for advancement to pivotal clinical studies as a potential replacement for temozolomide in MGMT-unmethylated GBM.
-We anticipate presenting interim data from these studies at peer reviewed scientific meetings during calendar 2018 and 2019.
+In our current Phase 2 studies we are using MGMT as a biomarker to identify patients for treatment with VAL-083 in three distinct GBM patient populations: